aryandharwa/AIA-Pump/README.md

 - https://neo-x-pump.vercel.app/
 ## Project Overview

 This sophisticated decentralized application (dApp) represents a cutting-edge platform for the creation, trading, and management of meme-inspired cryptocurrency tokens.
-Leveraging the robust capabilities of blockchain technology, specifically the `Neo ecosystem` which is EVM compataible , this project offers a seamless interface for users to engage with the burgeoning world of digital assets in a secure, transparent, and user-friendly manner.
+Leveraging the robust capabilities of blockchain technology, specifically the `AIA ecosystem` which is EVM compataible , this project offers a seamless interface for users to engage with the burgeoning world of digital assets in a secure, transparent, and user-friendly manner.

 ## Project Setup